Skip to content ↓

 • Self-responsibility: Every member of our academy community must do their bit, making our academy a success by supporting its aims, meeting our expectations and encouraging others to do the same.

-• Democracy: All members of our academy are encouraged to take an active part in decision making. pupil Council have been involved with the development of this policy.
+• Democracy: All members of our academy are encouraged to take an active part in decision making.
+The Pupil Council have been involved with the development of this policy.

 • Equality: Our academy gives all members an opportunity to succeed, with due regard to their needs.